Motion made, and Question proposed, That this House do now adjourn.—(Rebecca Harris.)

 The hon.
 Member has been assiduous in pressing me.
 The meeting that the letter has gone out for is for South Yorkshire, and a raft of MPs have been invited to it.
 The Secretary of State and I very much want to discuss the issues that have been flagged up to me over the summer—actually, over all the months since I stepped into this role—and that is what we are going to discuss.
 We have had a great deal of engagement with other MPs.
 I can list for him all the constituencies, if he wants me to go back over that, all the people we have engaged with in our Department, and the flood schemes that the Environment Agency and DEFRA are engaged with.

-Returning to nature-based solutions, this is a really important tool going forward, for a raft of reasons—not just for flood control but to help with our climate change mitigation and our policies on reaching net zero and carbon capture and storage.
-It has multiple benefits and it is one of the tools that we will be using.
-The Government have committed a component of our capital programme to natural flood management and we have provided specific funding, in addition, to specific schemes.
+Returning to nature-based solutions, this is a really important tool going forward, for a raft of reasons—not just for flood control, but to help with our climate change mitigation and our policies on reaching net zero and carbon capture and storage.
+It has multiple benefits, and it is one of the tools that we will be using.
+The Government have committed a component of our capital programme to natural flood management and we have provided specific funding, in addition, for specific schemes.
 I hope that the hon.
-Member will welcome that and that we will see more of these projects coming forward in Yorkshire in general.
+Member will welcome that, and that we will see more of these projects coming forward in Yorkshire in general.

 On the tree front, I, too, am very keen to plant a great many trees.
 We have our tree strategy, which I hope the hon.
-Member has looked at, read and inputted into, because it is now closed.
+Member has looked at, read and contributed to, because it is now closed.
 We will be summarising it shortly.
 It will inform the Government’s commitment to plant 30,000 hectares per year across the UK by 2025.
-It sounds like he is going to be playing his part in helping us to do that, and I very much welcome that.
+It sounds as if he is going to be playing his part in helping us to do that, which I very much welcome.
 Funding from the nature for climate fund will go towards helping with tree planting.